A Pessimistic Approximation for the Fisher Information Measure: Introduction

-Using $\chi(\theta)$ for the design and optimization of the measurement system requires to compute (\ref{measure:fisher}) for the benchmark experiment $q(y;\theta)$ and all modifications $p(z;\theta)$ which are of interest.
-If $p(z;\theta)$ takes a complicated form this can become difficult.
-In a situation where the parametric model $p(z;\theta)$ governing the statistics of the output $Z$ is unknown, a direct analytical formulation of the information measure (\ref{measure:fisher}) becomes impossible.
-However, if the first moment
+Using the information ratio \eqref{exact:loss:nonlinearity} for the design and the optimization of the measurement system $p(z;\theta)$ requires computing \eqref{measure:fisher} for the benchmark experiment $q(y;\theta)$ and all modifications $p(z;\theta)$ which are of interest.
+If due to the alteration the probability distribution $p(z;\theta)$ takes a complicated form, this can become difficult.
+In a situation where the parametric probabilistic model $p(z;\theta)$ which defines the statistical behavior of the random output $Z$ is unknown, a direct analytical formulation of the information measure (\ref{measure:fisher}) becomes impossible.
+However, if the mean